-No longer relegated to just the stationery suite, brides are turning to calligraphy to ramp up their decor for unexpected pops, including on chair signs, ceremony backdrops, and more.
-This classic art form is getting a modern upgrade for 2017—with unusual materials such as agate slices, glass, and ferns, the lettering goes above and beyond the traditional.
+No longer relegated to just the stationery suite, brides are turning to calligraphy to ramp up their decor for unexpected pops on chair signs, ceremony backdrops, and more.
+This classic art form is getting a modern upgrade for 2020, with artists taking advantage of unusual materials such as agate slices, glass, and ferns.
+As a result, the lettering goes above and beyond the traditional.

-Give your guests something to write home about with the following calligraphy options!
+Give your guests something to write home about with the following calligraphy signs!

 Rather than simply listing the wedding events, this sign by Sophia Loves Letters features friendly cues to ramp up anticipation (e.g. "generally awesome speeches," "we promise it's worth the wait").

-A chalkboard sign by Proper Letter adds a humorous touch to the ceremony proceedings.
+A cheeky chalkboard sign like this one by Proper Letter adds a humorous touch to the ceremony proceedings.

 Customize Your Ceremony Backdrop

-For the ultimate romantic ambiance, ask your calligrapher to design a custom-made ceremony backdrop with a brief passage from a book, movie, or song that has special meaning to you.
+For the ultimate ambiance, ask your calligrapher to design a custom-made ceremony backdrop with a brief passage from a book, movie, or song that has special meaning for you.
 This wedding even showcased calligraphy (the & symbol) on the flower girl and ring bearer's wagon!